 Most of my interactions with the homeless were with war veterans (who’d served in Vietnam era all the way to Iraq).
 They suffer from post-traumatic stress disorder (PTSD) and turn to self-medication with illegal drugs or prescription drugs.
 Drug use, Christian eschatology enforcing the ongoing idea of the “Rapture”, heavy police presence and reduced civil liberties in the name of an expanded-security state induce paranoia in victims.
 Talk of the end of the world is common, as is fear of authorities or the “all-seeing eye”.
 It seemed to me that there were more mentally ill ramblers here than the 24-hour binge drinkers typical amongst the homeless in Cape Town.
 These “loonies” are not catered for once they are back home and have lost their lives as they knew it after fighting for their countrymen and women in a foreign land.

-Many people that I chatted with chose to be homeless by stepping outside of the societal pressures of their system or were facing a major crisis, be it relationship or work-related.
+Many people that I chatted with chose to be homeless by stepping outside of the societal pressures of their system or were facing a major crisis, be it a relationship or work-related.
 They were smart men and women, well-spoken with sharp opinions on the current state of their country.
 They spoke of social cleansing and illegal immigrants as though the privileged are disgusted by low-life homelessness and illegal immigrants and would have them rounded up, put in a container, and dropped into the ocean.